bravetechnologycoop/BraveSensor/server/README.md

 1. on your local machine, open Visual Studio Code in the `firmware/boron-ins-fsm` directory and open the Particle Workbench extension

-1. run `git checkout production && git pull origin production` to get the latest version of the the code
+1. if you haven't already, run `git checkout production && git pull origin production` to get the latest version of the the code

 1. in `BraveSensorProductionFirmware.ino`, change `BRAVE_PRODUCT_ID` to the ID of the "Production Sensor Devices" project (`15479`) [NOTE: do NOT commit this change]

-1. click Target --> "Configure for device" and type `3.3.1` to choose the OS and then `boron` to choose the device
+1. if you haven't already, click Target --> "Configure for device" and type `3.3.1` to choose the OS and then `boron` to choose the device

-1. click Compile --> "Local Compile" (this step can take a few minutes the first time; you can work on the next step in parallel while you wait for this)
+1. if you haven't already, click Compile --> "Local Compile" (this step can take a few minutes the first time; you can work on the next step in parallel while you wait for this)

-1. copy the generated `/target/3.3.1/boron/boron-ins-fsm.bin` file somewhere to keep for reference.
+1. copy the generated `/target/3.3.1/boron/boron-ins-fsm.bin` file to [Google Drive](https://drive.google.com/drive/u/0/folders/1QVvBvGM3MP9VU5-8AVG3Nf0KddeE5_uz) for future reference.
 Rename to `v<version number>_production.bin` (for example `v50100_production.bin`)

 1. in your browser navigate to Particle Console --> Brave Technology Coop --> Production Sensor Devices --> Firmware